BVR198/Cardiovascular-Diseases-Risk-Prediction/README.md

   - The prevalence of arthritis increases with age, with it being most common in the 75-79 age category. 👵🔝
   - Arthritis is slightly more common in patients with a history of smoking. 🚬🔺

+## Multivariate Analysis Results

+### 🔍 Interpretation of Results:

+- The distribution of `General Health` by `Age Category` shows that as age increases, the proportion of individuals rating their health as "Good" or "Very Good" decreases, while the proportion rating their health as "Fair" or "Poor" increases.

+- The relationship between `General Health` and the disease conditions (`Heart_Disease`, `Skin_Cancer`, `Other_Cancer`, `Diabetes`, `Arthritis`) shows some interesting patterns:

+  - For ❤️ `Heart_Disease`, 🦀 `Other_Cancer`, 🩸 `Diabetes`, and 💪 `Arthritis`, the prevalence is higher among those who rate their health as "Poor" or "Fair".
+This suggests that these conditions may significantly impact individuals' perception of their general health.

+  - For 🌞 `Skin_Cancer`, the prevalence seems to be more evenly distributed across the different health ratings.
+This could suggest that skin cancer may not impact individuals' perception of their general health as much as the other conditions.

+### <b>II <span style='color:#FF8551'>|</span> BMI category</b>

+### 🔍 Interpretation of Results:

+- The distribution of `BMI Category` by `Exercise` shows that individuals who exercise have a higher proportion of "Normal" BMI, while those who do not exercise have a higher proportion of "Overweight" and "Obese" BMI.
+This suggests that exercise is associated with healthier BMI levels. 🏋️‍♀️

+- The relationship between `BMI Category` and the disease conditions (`Heart_Disease`, `Skin_Cancer`, `Other_Cancer`, `Diabetes`, `Arthritis`) shows the following patterns:

+  - For ❤️ `Heart_Disease`, 🩸 `Diabetes`, and 💪 `Arthritis`, the prevalence is higher among those with "Overweight" and "Obese" BMI.
+This suggests that these conditions may be associated with higher BMI levels.

+  - For 🌞 `Skin_Cancer` and 🦀 `Other_Cancer`, the prevalence seems to be more evenly distributed across the different BMI categories.
+This could suggest that these types of cancer may not be as strongly associated with BMI as the other conditions.

+### <b>III <span style='color:#FF8551'>|</span> 3D plot: Age_Category, General_Health, and BMI</b>

+### 🔍 Interpretation of Results:

+- 📊 The 3D plot visualizes the relationship between `Age_Category`, `General_Health`, and `BMI`.
+The plot shows a wide distribution across all three variables, suggesting a complex interplay between them.

+- ℹ️ Please note that the labels for `Age_Category` and `General_Health` are encoded to numerical values for the purpose of 3D plotting, so the exact categories are not directly visible on the axes.

+# <span style="color:#E888BB; font-size: 1%;">CORRELATION MATRIX</span>
+<div style="padding: 35px;color:white;margin:10;font-size:170%;text-align:center;display:fill;border-radius:10px;overflow:hidden;background-image: url(https://images.pexels.com/photos/3683056/pexels-photo-3683056.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1)"><b><span style='color:black'>CORRELATION MATRIX </span></b> </div>

+### <b>I <span style='color:#FF8551'>|</span> Data Preprocessing</b>